fatmanaeem93/courses_fatma/README.md

 # courses_fatma
-this is courses collection that describe user register and login , add course ,get one cource ,get all cources , edit and delete cource
+This is courses collection that describe user register and login , add course ,get one cource ,get all cources , edit and delete cource and testing all collection to sure that all working correctly